chandarpal-singh/del-demo/README.md

 # del-demo
-this is demo git &amp; github class
+this is demo git &amp; github class.